Environmental Science Center: Accreditation

 The ESC labs have been granted ISO/IEC 17025 by American Association of Laboratory Accreditation (A2LA), affirming their status as world-class facilities operating to best practice.

 Facilities

 ESC is the home of wide range of facilities.
-The most notable one is the mobile labs onboard the JANAN Research Vessel.
+The most notable one is the mobile labs on board the JANAN Research Vessel.

 JANAN is a 42.80 m. multipurpose Research Vessel and was named after the island located in the western coast of the Qatari peninsula.
 It was donated to Qatar University by H.H.
 Sheikh Tamim bin Hamad Al Thani the Amir of Qatar.

 JANAN is used extensively in studying the state of marine environment in the Exclusive Economic Zone (EEZ) of the State of Qatar and to advance critical marine environmental studies and research in Qatar and the wider Gulf.

 The center also has 12 labs equipped with state-of-arts instruments.